smagt/smagt.github.io/readable paper writing.md

 - before: _In the framework of hand prosthetics, one usually operates the distinction between passive and active hand prostheses._

 I'm happy that's a long time ago.
 I need three goes to understand its meaning.
 And after getting it, I would now reformulate it as follows:
-- after: _In hand prosthetics, there are two main types: passive and active._
+- after: _There are two main types of hand prostheses: passive and active._

 I got rid of 'the framework', 'usually', 'operates', 'distinction'.
 And then what remained was simplified.